Home » Indian Polity » Veto Power of President

 Pocket Veto Power of President

-In a pocket veto, the president might choose not to act on a bill that has been offered to him by the legislature for an indefinite period of time without giving a reason or rejecting it.
-The president can use the Pocket Veto in India to better comprehend the situation and keep the bill in their pocket without taking any further action.
+In a pocket veto, the President can choose not to act on a bill from the legislature for an indefinite time without giving a reason or rejecting it.
+In India, this allows the President to keep the bill “in his pocket” while he assesses the situation.

 Veto Power of President India Article